popeadam/Kometa/docs/kometa/install/overview.md

 docker run -it -v <PATH_TO_CONFIG>:/config:rw kometateam/kometa
 ```

-`-it`

-:   Allows you to interact with the script when needed (such as for Trakt or MyAnimeList authentication).
+- The `-it` flag allows you to interact with the script when needed (such as for Trakt or MyAnimeList authentication).

-`-v <PATH_TO_CONFIG>:/config:rw`

-:   Mounts the location you choose as a persistent volume to store your files.
+- The `-v <PATH_TO_CONFIG>:/config:rw` flag mounts the location you choose as a persistent volume to store your files.

-This command will run the container in the foreground, waiting until 5AM to run; if you want it to run right now or run at a different time, or run in the background, you will need to add some flags to the command.
+- this command will run the container in the foreground, waiting until 5AM to run; if you want it to run right now or run at a different time, or run in the background, you will need to add some flags to the command.

     * Change `<PATH_TO_CONFIG>` to a folder where your `config.yml` and other files are [the assumption here is that they already exist].
     * The docker image defaults to running the configuration file named `config.yml` which resides in your persistent volume.
     * If your directory has spaces (such as "My Documents"), place quotation marks around your directory pathing as shown here: `-v "<PATH_TO_CONFIG>:/config:rw"`

 #### Example Docker Run commands: